RappyTV/RappyNotify/readme.md

 ## Usage

 ### Sending messages

-To send a message to a user, simply send a POST request to `/user` where `user` is the user's ID or one of their aliases.
+To send a message to a user, simply send a `POST` request to `/user` where `user` is the user's ID or one of their aliases.
 The request body should contain a JSON object with the `message` property.
 If the user has authentication enabled, you also need to include an `Authorization` header with the value of their key.

+### Refreshing the config (Maybe for user adding and stuff)
+Just send a `POST` request to `/refresh` and the config get's refreshed.